-The SEND policy should be read in consultation with the Accessibility Plan, Annual SEN Report and the Parents/Carers' SEND Information Guide.
+The SEND policy should be read in consultation with the Accessibility Plan, Annual SEN Report, the Parents/Carers' SEND Information Guide and Supporting children with medical needs policy.
 Together they include details of:

-- The school's admission arrangements for pupils with SEN or disabilities - The steps school have taken to prevent pupils with SEN or disabilities from being treated less favourably than other pupils - The facilities provided to assist access to the school by pupils with SEN and disabilities.
+• The school's admission arrangements for pupils with SEN or disabilities

+• The steps school have taken to prevent pupils with SEN or disabilities from being treated less favourably than other pupils

+• The facilities provided to assist access to the school by pupils with SEN and disabilities.

-SENDCO: Kate McKenna
+SENDCO: Jen Burns

-Mrs McKenna is the Deputy Head teacher and SENDCo, and part of the Senior Leadership Team.
-She has been in post as SENDCo since September 2016, and has completed the National Award for SEN Coordination.
+Miss Burns is the SENDCo.
+She has been in post as SENDCo since September 2022 and a member of staff at Sacred Heart Primary for 6 years.
 She can be contacted via the school office by telephoning 0191 2746695 or emailing admin@shprimary.org.uk